List of Law & Order: LA characters: Jonah Dekker

 Called "Joe", Dekker is a new D.D.A. who will work alongside D.D.A.
 Morales.
 He and Morales will be splitting the workload, each appearing in roughly half the episodes.
 In a case where he takes the murder of two children personally, Dekker mentions he has at least 100 convictions out of all the cases he's tried in his career.
 When Winters' wife is called by the defense to testify in a case where an ex-con murders her cellmate, and it's believed that Casey coerced the woman to say she murdered her children by arson (that being false), Dekker immediately objects to Casey Winters being called, claiming her testimony is not relevant; the judge allowed her testimony.
 After Hardin glared at Dekker from the back of the courtroom.
 Dekker said that the people will stipulate that as a result of evidentiary mistakes and prosecutorial misconduct, that Dillon was wrongly convicted and did not kill her children and if not for that conviction she would have never been in prison with her cellmate.
 The defense accepts it and Casey is excused.
 One of Dekker's old law school classmates, Sarah Goodwin (Natalie Zea) defends a case where an oil crew worker was murdered by his female boss.
 In an open restaurant where they both went after school (and Dekker after court cases) Dekker tells her 'they just didn't click' after she asked him why he never asked her for help in their law school classes but asked a male friend of theirs.
 Dekker assumed she was implying he was being sexist.

 It is seen in a picture on a table in his office, that Dekker has a daughter.
 When Detective Morales gets involved with an officer involved shooting and the defense attorney wants to use his psychological evaluation as testimony in open court, he tries to get the defense motion thrown out by claiming doctor-patient privilege, although later Morales wants it declared in open court.

-In the SVU episode "Reparations", Dekker is in New York, temporarily stepping down from his position as Los Angeles D.D.A, to defend a cousin who has been accused of rape.
-He finds himself at odds with SVU's returning Assistant District Attorney prosecutor Casey Novak, who he ridicules for previously being censured.
+In the SVU episode "Reparations", Dekker is in New York, temporarily stepping down from his position as Los Angeles D.D.A., to defend a cousin who has been accused of rape.
+He finds himself at odds with SVU's returning Assistant District Attorney prosecutor Casey Novak, whom he ridicules for previously being censured.
 In this episode, it is revealed that Dekker's aunt was raped by the victim's grandfather.

 Dekker will often disagree with the views of D.A.
 Jerry Hardin and in fact challenge them.
 He once called him to the stand to respond to his decision to apply the 3rd strike against a suspect, which Dekker felt Hardin had done in an attempt to correct a prior mistake.
 Dekker also feels that one day he will become D.A.